 One Main Idea

-I should start by mentioning that there are many variables that you need to consider when planning what to post, such as the demographics of your target audience, and your business goals etc.
+I should start by mentioning that there are many variables that you need to consider when planning what to post, such as the nature and demographics of your audience, and your business goals etc.

 But since this is a ‘short and to the point’ guide, we’ll keep things super simple and focus on just one guiding principle.